Raiondesu/vuse-rx/docs/recipies/stopwatch.md

       // update speedRef whenever the state.speed property changes
       speedRef: syncRef(state, 'speed', String),

-      // override one of the handlers to interpret empty string as NaN instead of 0
+      // override one of the actions to interpret empty string as NaN instead of 0
-      setMaxValue: maxRef => handlers.setMaxValue(maxRef === '' ?
+      setMaxValue: maxRef => actions.setMaxValue(maxRef === '' ?
 NaN : +maxRef),
     };
   },
 });